klay-music/klay-beam/job_clap/README.md

 Beam job for extracting CLAP features:

 1. Recursively search a path for `.wav` files
-1. For each audio file, extract CLAP embeddings
+1. For each audio file, extract a sequence of CLAP embeddings with a hop size of 5 seconds.
+Any files less than 5 seconds long will be skipped.
 1. Write the results to an `.npy` file adjacent to the source audio file